The Bankrate promise

 One type of government loan is a HUD Title I Property Improvement Loan.
 It lets you borrow up to $25,000 without having any equity in your home.
 This is a good home repair loan option if you’ve recently purchased your home and need to make upgrades.
 However, the money must go toward renovations that improve the livability of the home, and some upgrades may not qualify.

-Veterans Affairs also offers cash-out refinance loans, which guarantee 100 percent of the value of your home.
-In the event that you can’t make payments, the VA loan guarantee is the “insurance” it provides to your lender.
+Veterans Affairs also offers cash-out refinance loans, which allow you to refinance a conventional home loan and take out cash on the equity of your home.
+If you can’t make payments, the VA loan guarantee is the “insurance” it provides to your lender.